 Federal Home Loan Bank of Indianapolis – Portfolio risk management

-Palisade Corporation – Project risk analysis, oil and gas risk, insurance models, decision tree modeling – and more – presented by Palisade trainers and software engineers.
+Palisade – Project risk analysis, oil and gas risk, insurance models, decision tree modeling – and more – presented by Palisade trainers and software engineers.
 We’ll explore the features in @RISK and the DecisionTools Suite software that make risk modeling and analysis accessible and powerful.

 Other events coming up worldwide: